Kasvit/quick_check/README.md

   - Staged (index) changes
   - Untracked files (new specs not yet added)
   - All committed changes on your branch vs base (`main`/`master`)
+  - Renames and copies are tracked so moved tests still run
 - You can disable branch commits with `--no-committed`
 - Auto-detects base branch (`main` or `master`) or configure via `.quick_check.yml`
 - Auto-detects framework and command: